-Scenarios and questions for the OSCE stations are written by a team of broad content area leads using detailed templates and a detailed writers' guide.
+Scenarios and questions for the OSCE stations are written by a team of Broad Content Area (BCA) leads using detailed templates and a detailed writers' guide.
 Draft scenarios are scrutinised by a team of reviewers before being edited and approved for piloting.
 All scenarios are piloted either as an extra station in a 'live' examination or as part of a specially arranged event.
 Following further revision as necessary, these new scenarios are then added to the question bank.

 Scenarios from the bank are then selected and grouped into examination 'circuits' so as to achieve the appropriate balance of content and challenge.
 The same circuits are used in each of the Colleges on the same day.
 Some scenarios in each circuit are changed every day.
+At the end of each examination diet, the results of all candidates are combined and the pass/fail boundaries are agreed at a single standard setting meeting attended by representatives of each of the Colleges.